maxgrok/maxgrok.github.io/src/pages/articles/2019-02-24---Eighty-Fourth-Post/index.md

 description: "This is a post on how to make a query take variables passed as props from a parent component in a React/Apollo/GraphQL front end applications."
 ---

-In this post, we will explore how to make query variables available to Query components in React.
+In this post, we will explore how to make query variables available to GraphQL `<Query>` components in React.
 This tutorial assumes a basic knowledge of React and GraphQL.

 Please `npm install` or `yarn add` the following dependencies after running `npx create-react-app myappnamehere`
 - react-apollo